18F/guides/content/engineering/about/about.md

 "Standard", "Default", "Suggestion", and "Caution".

-If a classification is not present on a topic or a reference to a tool or practice, it should be presumed to be a {%include "components/tag-suggestion.html" %} and the decision is left at your discretion.
+If a classification is not present on a topic or a reference to a tool or practice, it should be presumed to be a {% include "components/tag-suggestion.html" %} and the decision is left at your discretion.
 If you are unsure, ask in #dev, as the topic or tool may be a good candidate for classification.

-{%include "components/tag-requirement.html" %} indicates practices that _must_ be done for regulatory, legal, compliance, or other reasons.
+{% include "components/tag-requirement.html" %} indicates practices that _must_ be done for
+regulatory, legal, compliance, or other reasons.

-{%include "components/tag-standard.html" %} signifies practices that have a strong consensus across TTS; they should generally be followed to ease the ATO process and make on-boarding simpler.
+{% include "components/tag-standard.html" %} signifies practices that have a strong consensus across TTS; they should generally be followed to ease the ATO process and make on-boarding simpler.

-{%include "components/tag-default.html" %} practices are safe selections that tend to be used by a large number of our projects; you may find yourself with a better or more tailored solution, however.
+{% include "components/tag-default.html" %} practices are safe selections that tend to be used by a large number of our projects; you may find yourself with a better or more tailored solution, however.

-{%include "components/tag-suggestion.html" %} indicates examples that have worked well on a project or two;
+{% include "components/tag-suggestion.html" %} indicates examples that have worked well on a project or two;
 they're not widely used enough to be defaults, but are worth considering.

-{%include "components/tag-caution.html" %} marks approaches that have significant pitfalls or should not be used for security/compliance reasons.
+{% include "components/tag-caution.html" %} marks approaches that have significant pitfalls or should not be used for security/compliance reasons.

-If a specific classification is not present on a topic or reference to a tool or practice, it should be presumed to be a {%include "components/tag-suggestion.html" %}.
+If a specific classification is not present on a topic or reference to a tool or practice, it should be presumed to be a {% include "components/tag-suggestion.html" %}.